kevinOlivet/UnitTestProjects/README.md

 Another tests the text of three labels using an accompanying message.

 A simple project with a quick and dirty architecture.

+#UnitTestsPokemon

+This project uses MVVM architecture to test Pokemon.
+There is a model class Pokemon.
+The logic and functions are implemented in PokemonViewModel.